En Español (Spanish Version)

 Check with Your Doctor Before Taking Over-the-Counter Drugs or Supplements

-Over the counter (OTC) and herbal products may contain substances that can change your blood chemistry and harm your kidneys.
+Over-the-counter and herbal products may contain substances that can change your blood chemistry and harm your kidneys.
 Before you take any OTC drugs or dietary supplements, check with your doctor.

 Take Medications as Ordered to Control Blood Sugar and Blood Pressure